 Improve your performance and prepare for advancement through open-enrolment and customized programs.

-In this session you will learn how to recognize when your inner critic is influencing your choices and actions.
-You’ll learn re-framing techniques and strategies to silence this mindset to create a more empowered perspective.
-You will gain insight into how our thoughts, emotions and our body are connected – and can hold you back or propel you forward in your career and your life.
+At this session, learn to recognize when your inner critic is influencing your actions.
+Hear how you can re-frame your perspective and silence your inner judge.
+Get insight into how our thoughts, emotions, and body connect.
+And discover how that connection can either hold you back, or propel you forward in your life and career.

-Please join us for coffee and breakfast while meeting and re-connecting with fellow members of the DeGroote Women’s Professional Network before and after the presentation.
+Connect with other members of the DeGroote Women’s Professional Network at this event.
+There will be time before and after the presentation.

 |When:||March 22, 2016|